A moment-matching metric for latent variable generative models: Abstract

 \section{Abstract}

-It is difficult to assess the quality of a fitted model when facing unsupervised learning problems.
+{It is difficult to assess the quality of a fitted model in unsupervised learning problems.
 Latent variable models, such as variational autoencoders and Gaussian mixture models, are often trained with likelihood-based approaches.
 In the scope of Goodhart's law, when a metric becomes a target it ceases to be a good metric and therefore we should not use likelihood to assess the quality of the fit of these models.
 The solution we propose is a new metric for model comparison or regularization that relies on moments.
-The key idea to study the difference between the data moments and the model moments using a matrix norm, such as the Frobenius norm.
-We show how to use this new metric for model comparison and then for regularization.
+The key idea is to study the difference between the data moments and the model moments using a matrix norm, such as the Frobenius norm.
+We first show how to use this new metric for model comparison and then for regularization.
 We show that our proposed metric is faster to compute and has a smaller variance than the commonly used procedure of drawing samples from the fitted distribution.
-We conclude this article with a proof of concept for both applications and we discuss future work.
+We conclude this article with a demonstration of both applications and we discuss our findings and future work.}